b-e-p/bep/README.md

 # Turn off a single package:
 bep --language=python turn_off pkg

-# Turn off all packages:
+# Turn off all packages (or all for a given language):
 bep [--language=python] turn_off ALL